 The technology and know-how will be transferred from a successful farm in North America, that has been developed for colder and temperate climates, breeding native fish such as trout.

 We have chosen Cumbria for our UK operation, one of the six identified food production zones in the UK.
 Much of Cumbria is dedicated to livestock farming, in fact the landscape has been shaped over the years by sheep farming due to it's hilly upland geography.

 Finding ways to diversify and regenerate upland farming in Cumbria will be paramount post BREXIT, as 90% of income for Cumbrian farmers currently comes from the EU.
 When the UK government removes the CAPS payment subsidies after the planned agricultural transition period, livestock farming may be financially unsustainable in this region and rural communities are likely to suffer.

 Our plan is to develop a 'showcase' operation for Aquaponics, that could be replicated in other parts of the region and within the UK.

 Cumbria and it's World Heritage National Park is also a key angling and visitor destination in the UK, so in an effort to create a true 'ECO PROJECT', angling should also be possible on-site so fish also do not require transporting long distances, There are already two lakes on the chosen location, perfect for outdoor recreation.

-The Farm will be established as a SOCIAL ENTERPRISE SCHEME for the benefit of the local community and the Angling will not only open up access to the facility for leisure, outdoor sport, health and wellbeing, but will be designed from the ground up as an "All Access' facility catering for the needs of the disabled.
+The Farm will be established as a SOCIAL ENTERPRISE SCHEME for the benefit of the local community and direct employment of Ex-Servicemen.
+The Angling will not only open up access to the facility for leisure, outdoor sport, health and wellbeing, but will be designed from the ground up as an "All Access' facility catering for the needs of the disabled.